Slowly rotating gravastars: Summary and Discussion

-The constant $C$ does not appear in the bulk ($r < \RH$) stress energy tensor or curvature tensor of the interior solution.
-Referring to the metric line element (\ref{kingmet}), we observe that the constant $1+ C$ is a rescaling of the time coordinate of the interior, and thus appears to amount only to a choice of coordinates.
+With the $\d$-functions contributions to the Komar mass and angular momentum at the origin set to zero ($\MKorigin=0$ and $\JKorigin=0$), and the condition that $h_0$ is finite at the gravastar surface, all interior integration constants for the slowly rotating gravastar are fixed by Eqs.~\eqref{eq:dRH_ext}, \eqref{eq:elim_E0}, \eqref{AIfix}, \eqref{W1fix}, \eqref{nodeltas}, except for $C$.
+The interior slowly rotating gravastar solution in this case simplifies considerably, becoming with the exterior solution given by Eqs.~(\ref{extfinal}).
+The surface stress tensor is obtained by setting $\d M_I=W_2=0$ in Eqs.~(\ref{surfstress}), {\it i.e.} The constant $C$ does not appear in the bulk ($r < \RH$) stress-energy tensor or curvature tensor of the interior solution.
+Referring to the metric line element (\ref{kingmet}), we observe that the constant $1+ C$ is a rescaling of the time coordinate of the interior, and thus appears to amount to a choice of coordinates.
 It is indeed similar to the constant $1+ C_{_E}$ of (\ref{h0Cext}), which is a rescaling of the time coordinate of the exterior solution that is fixed by the condition that the asymptotically flat line element assumes the standard Minkowski form.
+It is also similar to the $j$ factor, which rescales the interior $g_{tt}$ component of the metric in the nonrotating gravastar.
+In that spherically symmetric case the value $j\!=\!2$ is fixed by taking the horizon limit $R \to \RH$ of the Schwarzschild star~\cite{MazurMottola:2015}.
+Similarly, if the interior and exterior were continuously connected in an appropriate horizon limit, or if $f(r)$ were to be kept slightly different from zero near $r = \RH$ by a more detailed theory of the surface layer, we may expect that $C$ would be fixed by the one condition on the Minkowski static time coordinate as $r\to \infty$.

-If the exterior and exterior were continuously connected, then this one condition as $r\to \infty$ would fix the coordinate freedom in $t$ completely.
-However, because of the lightlike null surface where $f(\RH) = 0$, there is no necessary connection between the time coordinates of interior to exterior, and $C$ remains an apparently free parameter, which appears both in the interior bulk Komar mass (\ref{MassKInt}), and the surface stress tensor (\ref{surfstress}) and surface contribution (\ref{Msurf}), but drops out in their sum $\MM$ for the total mass (\ref{Mtotal}).
-Further information of how the lightlike limit is to be taken, or keeping $f(r)$ nonzero near $r = \RH$ thereby connecting the exterior to interior time coordinate, is needed to fix $C$ uniquely.
+As it is, in our present treatment because of the lightlike null surface intervening where $f(\RH) = 0$, the time coordinate of the interior solution becomes disconnected from the exterior, and $C$ remains a free parameter, which appears in the interior bulk Komar mass (\ref{MassKInt}), the surface stress tensor (\ref{surfstress}) and surface contribution (\ref{Msurf}) separately, but drops out in their sum $\MM$ for the total mass (\ref{Mtotal}).